One-Click complete airbrush and compressor setup? Yes please! This is the ultimate kit to get start airbrushing.

-This set comes to roughly half the price, and offers a simple one-click solution to get you started right away without having to mix and match with fittings.
+This set comes to roughly half that price, and offers a simple one-click solution to get you started right away without having to mix and match with fittings.

-This is your standard compressor, it’s high performance, resilient and it’s the same or similar to the recommended starting compressor everywhere.
+This is your standard compressor, it is high performance, resilient and it’s the same or similar to the recommended starting compressor everywhere.
 You can check out kits with out without a tank, both are available.

 Moisture Trap & Pressure Regulator

-Much like the Badger Spray Gun at first glance, this badboy takes care of your base coats and primer needs.
+Much like the Badger Spray Gun at first glance.
+This is machine takes care of your base coats and primer needs.
 It’s also the easiest of the 3 to learn with if you’ve never touched an airbrush before.

-Most of the top tier artist recommend NOT using these, including the maker of Badger Airbrushes, so I tend to believe them.
+We, along with the makers of Badger Airbrushes, recommend NOT using these.
 However, if you really want to use them, the general guideline is: if you have to force it, you’re doing it wrong, and you will most likely break something.
-This is the only time ever I will advise against “Might makes Right, and if it’s not working, you’re not using enough might.”
+This is the only time ever this website will advise against “Might makes Right, and if it’s not working, you’re not using enough might.”

 This is more in the range of: Oh cool there’s this thing in!
-You need somewhere to put your airbrushes without stepping on them or taking out of the box everytime, you get this in the box.
-I wouldn’t pay for it, but it’s free!
+You need somewhere to put your airbrushes without stepping on them or taking out of the box every time, you get this in the box.
+I wouldn’t pay for it, but it’s included.